Top of page

 Although different things help different people, we offer some tips below that you might like to consider:

-Watch our 'Living well on active monitoring' webinar
+Watch our videos on active monitoring

-On 25 May 2023 we held a webinar on active monitoring.
+In May 2023 we held a webinar on active monitoring.
 Our guest panel included a consultant and nurse who support people on active monitoring, and two individuals with lived experience of active monitoring.

 Remote video URL